 Here are what I see as the top travel and airline miles credit cards available on the market today.
 For each card, I’ll try to provide real-life examples on how what you can use the miles or points to redeem for rewards.

-Starwood Preferred Guest® Credit Card from American Express.
-The Starwood Preferred Guest Credit Card is a very flexible travel rewards card, I’ve had one for years.
+Starwood Preferred Guest® Credit Card from American Express –The Starwood Preferred Guest Credit Card is a very flexible travel rewards card, I’ve had one for years.
 Starpoints can be used towards hotel stays (Sheraton, Westin, W, and more), converted to various airline miles (20,000 points = 25,000 miles), or converted to things like gift cards.
 The best value is for hotel stays or converting to airline miles to reach an award that you want.
 I have stayed at the Westin Madrid in Spain for 10,000 points instead of paying over $300 a night.

-New cardholders will get 10,000 Starpoints after first purchase, and an additional 15,000 when you spend $5,000 in 6 months.
-25,000 points is enough for a weekend at a category 4 hotel, or 30,000 frequent flier miles.
-You earn 1 Starpoint per dollar spent, No annual fee the first year, then $65 after that.
+New cardholders will get 25,000 Starpoints after spending $3,000 in purchases within the first 3 months of card ownership.
+30,000 points is enough for a weekend getaway to a category 4 hotel, or 30,000 frequent flier miles.
+You earn 1 Starpoint per dollar spent, No annual fee the first year, then $95 after that.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”